Mike9277/Virtual-mirror/README.md

    is necessary to map the images, recognizing poses and body areas.
 It uses openpose and 2D human parsing services.
 Openpose has been optimized to exploit a GPU virtualization service, allowing Node 1 to use Node 2 hardware resources, specifically its GPU.

-3. **rdma**
+3. **RDMA**

-   provides low-latency communication between Node 1 and Node 2, allowing to distribute the computational load as needed without compromising the Quality of Service.
+   Provides low-latency communication between Node 1 and Node 2, allowing to distribute the computational load as needed without compromising the Quality of Service.
+RDMA communication has been tested with servers connected through two Nvidia BlueField-2, leveraging on DOCA.

 ## Node 2
 Is where backend services are activated, both for rdma and gpu virtualization.
 These services are necessary to create communication channels between Node 1 and Node 2, are activated at startup and allow low-latency communication and hardware resources exploitation by the service deployed at Node 1.
 Node 2 must be equipped with a GPU, as it is necessary to execute VITON service and to allow Node 1 to access to the GPU virtualization service.